biscuitboost/yourbanger-fe/src/data/post/wedding-gifts-for-couples.md

   - personalized gifts
 metadata:
   canonical: https://yourbanger.com/wedding-gifts-for-couples
+  title: "AI Wedding Songs & Gifts for Couples | YourBanger.com"
+  description: "Create an AI wedding song in 2 minutes for $19.99.
+Perfect for couples who have everything—custom songs about their love story they'll treasure forever."
 ---

 Here's the modern wedding gift dilemma: most couples getting married today have already been living together.
 They have plates.
 They have towels.
 They definitely don't need another toaster.